hyx0329/openstick-failsafe-guard/README.md

 ## Main features

-+ If no network connection (wifi and usb gadget) 1 min after boot up, the script will try to re-enable network connections.
++ If no network connection (wifi, ethernet or usb gadget) 1 min after boot up, the script will try to re-enable network connections.
   + If the device is connected to a host device, it'll try to activate the USB gadget mode.